Since May is national salsa month, we’d like to devote a little attention to this universal of condiments that attracts sweet and savory alike.

 Between 1985 and 1990, salsa sales grew by 79%.
 Between 1988 and 1992, the percentage of American households buying salsa increased from 16% to 36%.
 By 1991, U.S. salsa sales surpassed even ketchup sales!

 Locally, Garden Fresh Salsa was pioneered by CEO Jack Aronson, under the tutelage of our own Jim Hiller.
-It’s now one of the nation’s best-known salsas.
-At Hiller’s food fairs, you’ll find other local salsa entrepreneurs, including Global Warming Salsa from nearby Novi.
+It’s now one of the nation’s best-known salsas and we couldn’t be prouder!

 What Is Salsa?